 What happens if I make a mistake or submit incomplete documents during the registration process?

-Louisiana is strict about documentation, and even minor errors, such as submitting a certificate of good standing from the wrong office or mismatched business names, will result in rejection of your application.
-You must correct and resubmit your documents.
-There are no additional penalties for resubmission, but delays can impact your ability to legally operate.
+In practice, Louisiana is strict about documentation, and even minor errors, such as submitting a certificate of good standing from the wrong office or a mismatched business name, may result in rejection of your application.
+You must correct and resubmit your documents, and the delay can affect when you may legally operate in the state.

 Do I need to renew my foreign corporation's name registration in Louisiana, and if so, how?

-If you have registered your corporate name separately (not just qualified for authority), you must renew this registration annually between October 1 and December 31 by filing a renewal application and paying a $25 fee.
-This is separate from your annual report requirement as a qualified foreign corporation.
+If you registered your corporate name separately using Form 403 (rather than qualifying for full authority), you must renew that registration annually between October 1 and December 31 by filing a renewal application and paying a $25 fee.
+This is separate from the annual report you file as a qualified foreign corporation.

 What are the consequences if I stop filing annual reports but do not formally withdraw?